 In the U.S. Congress, Sens.
-Dick Durbin (D-Ill.) and Reps.
-John Larson (D-Conn.), Walter Jones (R-N.C) and Chellie Pingree (D-Miane) introduced the Fair Elections Now Act in 2009, which would create a system of Fair Elections for candidates for Congress.
+Dick Durbin (D-Illinois) and Reps.
+John Larson (D-Connecticut), Walter Jones (R-North Carolina) and Chellie Pingree (D-Maine) introduced the Fair Elections Now Act in 2009, which would create a system of Fair Elections for candidates for Congress.
 The bill in the House had more than 160 co-sponsors and passed the Committee on House Administration in September 2010.

 The Fair Elections Now Act (H.R.
 269) was re-introduced in the 113th Congress on January 15, 2013 in the House of Representatives.